jhucompilers/fall2022/assign/assign05.md

-The optimized code with low-level peephole optimizations used to improve instruction selection does signficantly better, although the same code compiled using `gcc` with the `-O2` optimization level is still more than twice as fast.
+The optimized code with low-level peephole optimizations used to improve instruction selection does signficantly better, although the same code compiled using `gcc` with the `-O2` optimization level is still about twice as fast.

 ### Peephole optimization